 Whatever the temporary spurt in business may have meant to Schimpf & Reichle, they were too wise not to know that it was the beginning of the end of their enterprise.
 After Montana went dry the two dissolved their partnership and went their separate ways.
 Schimpf initially relocated to Los Angeles but apparently not finding it to his liking, returned to Montana and built a home not far from Butte on Flathead Lake, shown below.
 He died there in March 1935 at the age of 64.

 Reichle initially remained in Butte.
 The 1920 census found him there engaged in running a (dry) cafe and an ice and gas supply business.
 With him were Eugenia and three of his children.
 By the 1930 census, however, he had decamped to Los Angeles and was living there, apparently retired, with his wife and an unmarried daughter.
 According to press accounts, from time to time Reichle returned to Butte to visit friends.
 The 1940 census recorded him at his California home, age 78; Eugenia was still by his side.
-I have been unable to find a record of his death.
+According to a kinsman (see comment below), he died in Los Angeles in October 1954 at the age of 92.

 Was Schimpf & Reichle’s bar the world’s longest?
 Through the years bars all over the planet have made that claim.
 I have had a drink at the celebrated “Long Bar” of the Raffles Hotel in Singapore, but it was not 250 feet in length.
 I am prepared to believe that with a reputed 15 to 20 bartenders serving customers behind a single counter stretching an entire block, the Atlantic saloon, at least in its time, may well have boasted the longest bar in America and possibly even the entire globe.